Milo Yiannopoulos Pedophilia Comments Cost Him Book Deal And CPAC Role

 During the interview, Yiannopoulos is confronted by an unidentified speaker who accuses him of defending behavior similar to that which was at the root of the Catholic Church molestation scandal.
 Milo is heard responding sarcastically to the critique, adding that a priest “helped him helped develop his sexual technique.”

 The fallout from the leak of the Drunken Peasants Podcast was very real and almost immediate.
-Within hours of the controversial interview being circulated, the Conservative Political Action Committee (CPAC) announced that they were rescinding their invitation to Milo Yiannopoulos, and that he was no longer welcome to speak at this weekend’s conference.
+Within hours of the controversial interview being circulated, the Conservative Political Action Committee (CPAC) announced that they were rescinding their invitation to Milo Yiannopoulos and that he was no longer welcome to speak at this weekend’s conference.

-A much larger repercussion for his controversial interview came to Milo Yiannopoulos by way of Simon and Schuster, who announced that they were cancelling the publication of his controversial book, “Dangerous.”
+A much larger repercussion for his controversial interview came to Milo Yiannopoulos by way of Simon and Schuster, who announced that they were canceling the publication of his controversial book, “Dangerous.”
 Yiannopoulos, who has been banned from Twitter for his controversial speech, took to Facebook to downplay the book’s cancellation.

 An advertisement for the book is the alt-right supporter’s cover photo on Facebook, and it touts that the book would be available June 13, “wherever books are sold.”
 It has been reported that Yiannopoulos will be shopping around for a new publisher.